tackline/Play-Serializer/README.md

  - Nice errors.
  - Efficiency.
  - Worry too much about the likes of long functions.
- - Do any dodgy `Class.forName`ing from stream data - static typing, cafebabe!
+ - Do any dodgy `Class.forName`ing from stream data - static typing all the way, cafebabe!

 Current state